Tiran Island: Geography

 Tiran Island is of strategic significance in the area, as it forms the narrowest section of the Straits of Tiran, which is an important sea passage to the major ports of Aqaba in Jordan and Eilat in Israel.
 Israel briefly took over Tiran Island during the Suez Crisis and again from 1967 to 1982 following the Six-Day War.
 The island is inhabited only by military personnel from Egypt and the Multinational Force and Observers (MFO).
 Chisholm Point is a cape of Tiran Island.
 Some sources report that many beaches on the island are mined.

-On 9 April 2016, the Egyptian government declared that Tiran and Sanafir Island fall within the territorial waters of Saudi Arabia, as codified in the maritime border agreement signed with the government of Saudi Arabia on the previous day.
-The agreement needed to be ratified by Egypt's Parliament, and has reportedly been quashed by an Egyptian judge.
-A court in its final ruling rejected the deal and affirmed Egyptian sovereignty over the islands in January 2017.

-On 14 June 2017, Egypt's House Committee on Defence and National Security unanimously approved the transfer of Tiran and Sanafir islands to Saudi Arabia and the plan was passed by the Egyptian Parliament later the same day.
-On Wednesday 21 June 2017, Egypt’s top court temporarily halted all court verdicts on the agreement to transfer the two Red Sea islands to Saudi Arabia.
-Finally, on Saturday 24 June 2017, President Abdel Fattah el-Sisi of Egypt ratified the agreement that cedes sovereignty over the two Red Sea islands, Tiran and Sanafir, to Saudi Arabia.
-On 14 July 2022, Israel agreed to the deal.

-Ancient history - Iotabe
+Environment

+The island has been designated an Important Bird Area (IBA) by BirdLife International because it supports breeding white-eyed gulls.